Crystal Springs Reservoir: History

 The original name of the southern or Upper Crystal Springs Reservoir was Laguna Grande, a natural lake that disappeared with the creation of the reservoir, which has a California Historical Marker ("NO. 94 Ohlone-Portolá Heritage Trail, Laguna Grande).
 The Portolà Expedition of 1769 camped here on November 5th.
-From the journal of Fray Juan Crespí, "We stopped close to a lake where there are countless ducks, geese, and so forth, in the same hollow at a half past one in the afternoon; and we have made three leagues in four hour hours and a half.
+From the journal of Fray Juan Crespí, "We stopped close to a lake where there are countless ducks, geese, and so forth, in the same hollow at a half past one in the afternoon; and we have made three leagues in four hours and a half.
 Here in this hollow tracks have been encountered of large livestock, which some said were made by bears; others, by buffalo (elk).
 Also a great many deer have been seen together, while the scouts aver that when they explore here, they saw whole bands of deer, and counted so many as fifty deer together in one.
 As we were upon the point of setting out from the spot, three very well-behaved heathens came over from the villages here, seeking us out laden with a good share of black pies and a sort of cherries that they made a present of, and they followed us along well pleased, giving us to understand we should go to their village [and] they will give us food.
 (A great many madroños, small and large, have been met with during these two days' march, laden with fruits the size of so many beads off our rosaries.)"
 The Expedition found the native people to be most gracious, offering food and guidance.
 The Lamchins were a large group, probably about 350 people.
 Their lands in the south-central part of the Peninsula included the present cities of Redwood City and Woodside, as well as the Phleger Estate portion of the Golden Gate National Recreation Area.
 Their known villages, Cachanigtac, Guloisnistac, Oromstac, and Supichom, cannot be precisely located.

 Today Laguna Grande is covered by the Upper Crystal Springs Lake located 2 mi south of Crystal Springs Dam on Cañada Road.
 The Laguna Grande place name is also shown on the 1840s diseño del Rancho Cañada de Raymundo and an 1856 plat of the Rancho de las Pulgas.

 The two Crystal Springs lakes and San Andreas Lake used to be known as Spring Valley Lakes for the Spring Valley Water Company which owned them.
 The Spring Valley Water Company named the lakes, the Spring Valley Lakes, after the company.
 The original Spring Valley was between Mason and Taylor Streets, and Washington and Broadway Streets in San Francisco, where the water company started.
 When the company went south for more water, the Spring Valley name was carried south too.